-'''

-The macro check_plugin sets the following variables: FORCE_OCCURRENCE, REQUIRE_OCCURRENCE, USE_OCCURRENCE and ENABLE_OCCURRENCE.
-DYNAMIC_OCCURRENCE.
+The macro check_plugin sets the following variables: FORCE_OCCURRENCE, REQUIRE_OCCURRENCE, USE_OCCURRENCE, ENABLE_OCCURRENCE, and DYNAMIC_OCCURRENCE.

-'''

-The first one indicates if the user explicitly requires the availability of occurrence via setting the option --enable-occurrence.
-The second and third ones are used by others plug-ins in order to handle their dependencies (see Section 4.2.5).
-The fourth ENABLE_OCCURRENCE indicates the plug-in status (available, partially available or not available).
-At the end of these lines of code, it says if the plug-in should be compiled: if --enable-occurrence is set, then ENABLE_OCCURRENCE is yes (plug-in available); if --disable-occurrence, then its value is no (plug-in not available).
-If no option is specified on the command line of configure, its value is set to the default one (according to \$default).
+The first variable indicates if the user explicitly requires the availability of occurrence via setting the option --enable-occurrence.
+The second and third variables are used by others plug-ins in order to handle their dependencies (see Section 5.2.5).
+The fourth variable ENABLE_OCCURRENCE indicates the plug-in status (available, partially available or not available).
+If --enable-occurrence is set, then ENABLE_OCCURRENCE is yes (plug-in available); if --disable-occurrence is set, then its value is no (plug-in not available).
+If no option is specified on the command line of configure, its value is set to the default one (according to the value of the fourth argument of check_plugin).
 Finally, DYNAMIC_OCCURRENCE indicates whether the plug-in will be dynamically linked within the Frama-C kernel.

-4.2.3 Configuration of New Libraries or Tools
+5.2.3 Configuration of New Libraries or Tools

 Some plugins needs additional tools or libraries to be fully functional.
-The configure script takes care of that in two steps.
+The configure script takes care of these in two steps.
 First, it checks that an appropriate version of the external dependency exists on the system.
 Second, it verifies for each plug-in that its dependencies are met.
-Section 4.2.4 explains how to make a plugin depend on a given library (or tool).
-The present section deals with the first part, that is how to check for a given library or tool.
+Section 5.2.4 explains how to make a plugin depend on a given library (or tool).
+The present section deals with the first part, that is how to check for a given library or tool on a system.
 Configuration of new libraries and configuration of new tools are similar.
 In this section, we therefore choose to focus on the configuration of new libraries.
-This is done by calling a predefined macro called configure_library2. configure_library takes three arguments.
+This is done by calling a predefined macro called configure_library2.
+The configure_library macro takes three arguments.
 The first one is the (uppercase) name of the library, the second one is a filename which is used by the script to check the availability of the library.
 In case there are multiple locations possible for the library, this argument can be a list of filenames.
 In this case, the argument must be properly quoted (i.e. enclosed in a [,] pair).
 Each name is checked in turn.
 The first one which corresponds to an existing file is selected.
 If no name in the list corresponds to an existing file, the library is considered to be unavailable.
-The last argument is a warning message to display if a configuration problem appear (usually because the library does not exist).
+The last argument is a warning message to display if a configuration problem appears (usually because the library does not exist).
 Using these arguments, the script checks the availability of the library.